vkola-lab/peds2019/README.md

 2. NumPy (1.16 or greater).
 3. tqdm (4.31 or greater).

 Please note that the dependencies may require Python 3.6 or greater.
-It is recommemded to install and maintain all packages by using [`conda`](https://www.anaconda.com/) or [`pip`](https://pypi.org/project/pip/).
+It is recommemded to install and maintain all packages using [`conda`](https://www.anaconda.com/) or [`pip`](https://pypi.org/project/pip/).
 For the installation of GPU accelerated PyTorch, additional effort may be required.
 Please check the official websites of [PyTorch](https://pytorch.org/get-started/locally/) and [CUDA](https://developer.nvidia.com/cuda-downloads) for detailed instructions.

 ### Installation

-This is a lightweight project targetting the specific problem of antibody nativeness quantification, thus no sophisticated installation routine is required.
+This is a lightweight project targeting the problem related to quantifying nativeness of antibody sequences and therefore, no sophisticated installation routine is required.
 All you need is to place it into your project repository and import at need.
 If you want to put it somewhere else, please check out [importlib.util](https://docs.python.org/3/library/importlib.html) module for more flexible import capability.

 ## How to use

-These instructions will help you properly configure and use the tool either through function-call or command-line.
+These instructions will help you to properly configure and use the tool either through function-call or command-line.
 For detailed usage of the parameters, you may refer to [Documentation](#documentation) section.

 ### Data file format